-The Group owns 50% of Emmdad Logistic Services Company "Emmdad", which is a limited liability company (subsidiary), and the number of board members of the other partner in that subsidiary exceeds the number of board members representing the Group, and it has been considered that the Group controls that subsidiary.
-The following are the main considerations and provisions applied by the management on the conclusion of the Group's control over that subsidiary:
+The Group owns 50% of Emmdad Logistic Services Company "Emmdad", which is a limited liability company (subsidiary), and the number of board members of the other partner in this subsidiary exceeds the number of board members representing the Group, and it has been considered that the Group controls that subsidiary.
+The following are the main considerations and provisions applied by the management on the conclusion of the Group's control over the subsidiary:

-- The management assmbly of the other partner in the subsidiary company (Emmdad) are members in the Board of Directors. - The contribution of the parent company and its subsidiaries to the activity revenues of Emmdad support services company is 60% (December 31, 2021: 61%).
+- The partners assembly of the other partner in the subsidiary company (Emmdad) are members in the Board of Directors of Global Marketing Company for Sleeping Systems Limited (Sleep High). - The contribution of the parent company and its subsidiaries to the revenues of Emmdad logistic services company is 60% (December 31, 2022: 60%).

-As such, the Group concluded that it has the power and ability to influence variable returns and control Emmdad.
+As such, the Group concluded that it has the power and ability to influence variable returns and control of Emmdad.